Things to do in Seminyak, Bali

 Seminyak is located a short 30 minutes driving from the international airport.
 Arrange a driver beforehand to get a decent price and not having to bargain with the taxi drivers at the airport.
 Alternatively, use GoJek or Grab to order a taxi online, however, you need to buy a sim card which might up some extra time while you’re already tired at the airport.

-Contact our friend Yande to arrange transport from the airport or to arrange your day trips.
-Get an extra good price by mentioning the Salt in our Hair website.
+Contact our good friend Yande below to arrange transport from the airport or to arrange your day trips.

 Budget for Seminyak